ShabdDev/AWS/Module2-EC2_EBS_EFS_AmazonFSx/Assignment3(M).md

    - A Security Group contains only Allow rules;
    - it does not support explicit Deny rules.
 Any traffic not explicitly allowed is implicitly denied.

+ 10. Network ACL (Network Access Control List)
+	- Definition
+      - A Network ACL (NACL) is an optional,
+	    - stateless firewall that controls inbound and outbound traffic at the subnet level.
+      - Unlike a Security Group, which protects individual resources (such as EC2 or EFS),
+	    - a Network ACL protects the entire subnet.

+      - If the NACL says: Allow SSH (22)
+	    - then all EC2 instances in that subnet can receive SSH traffic (subject to their Security Groups).

+      - If the NACL blocks SSH: Deny SSH
+	    - then none of the EC2 instances in that subnet can receive SSH traffic, even if their Security Groups allow it.

+	  - Security Group : Stateful
+	    - If the request is allowed,
+        - the response is automatically allowed.
+        - You do not need another rule.

+      - Network ACL : Stateless
+	    - If you allow only the inbound request,
+		  - the response will still be blocked.
+		  - You must explicitly allow:
+		  - Inbound
+		  - Outbound

+	  - Security Group Example
+	    - Inbound - Allow SSH
+		  - No outbound rule required for the response.
+      - AWS automatically allows it because Security Groups are stateful.

+	  - NACL Example
+	    - Inbound - Allow SSH
+		  - Allow Ephemeral Ports
+		  - Both rules are required.

+	  - Allow and Deny
+	    - Security Group => supports Allow only
+	    - Everything else is automatically denied

+	    - Network ACL => Allow, Deny
+	  	- You can block a specific IP address using a NACL.
+		  - You cannot do this with a Security Group.
+		  - Default NACL: Inbound => Allow All, Outbound => Allow All

 7. CIDR(Class-less inter-domain routing)
    - Notation used to define range of IP addresses for n/w
    - 1 by 1 assigning IP to servers is not possible as it varies time to time